Elias Ymer

 Elias Ymer (born 10 April 1996) is a Swedish tennis player.
-He has a career high ATP singles ranking of World No. 105, achieved on 11 June 2018.
-He has a career high ATP doubles ranking of World No. 188, achieved on 16 October 2017.
+Ymer has a career-high ATP singles ranking of World No. 105, achieved on 11 June 2018.
+He has a career-high ATP doubles ranking of World No. 188, achieved on 16 October 2017.
+He is the current No. 1 Swedish singles player.

 Personal info

 Ymer was born in Skara, Sweden to Ethiopian immigrant parents.
-His mother, Kelem, is a physician; his father, Wondwosen, works at a dairy company.
-He is the elder brother of fellow tennis player Mikael Ymer.
+He is the elder brother of tennis player Mikael Ymer.

 From 2017 to 2018, Ymer was coached by Robin Söderling.

-In the autumn of 2022 Ymer, together with ten other athletes was accepted as a student at Harvard Business School's “Crossover into Business” program.
+In the autumn of 2022 Ymer, together with ten other athletes, was accepted as a student at Harvard Business School's “Crossover into Business” program.

 Career

 2014: ATP debut

 Ymer made his ATP main draw singles debut at the 2013 Swedish Open where he lost in the first round to Grigor Dimitrov.
-Ymer received a wildcard at the 2014 Swedish Open defeating Mikhail Kukushkin in the first round before falling to João Sousa in the second round.
+Ymer received a wildcard at the 2014 Swedish Open, defeating Mikhail Kukushkin in the first round before falling to João Sousa in the second round.